 4.)
 Get Involved with External Communities

 Get be involved with communities outside your school.
 Other than network, you learn more about the same interests with people on other schools or industry professionals.
 This can boost your opportunities in the future and who knows, you might get back to the person you just met before.
 That can come in handy!
-For me, college life isn’t complete without getting involved to one.
-The school doesn’t offer everything and you can’t assume that the school is always up-to-date with whats discussed in your classroom so your friends outside school can be your checkpoint whether if you’re doing well or not.
+For me, college life isn't complete without getting involved in one.
+The school doesn't offer everything and you can't assume that the school is always up-to-date with what's discussed in your classroom so your friends outside school can be your checkpoint whether if you're doing well or not.
 I can say this part was the biggest contribution to improving myself.

 5.)
 Join Competitions Related to your Interests at Least Twice

 One reason for not doing this is the fear of getting humiliated.
-Remember that you shouldn’t be afraid of losing.
-Losing is just part of the learning process but that doesn’t mean you always have to lose.
+Remember that you shouldn't be afraid of losing.
+Losing is just part of the learning process but that doesn't mean you always have to lose.
 Just keep on trying but remember whenever you lose, make it count.
 Sure you did fail but the real question to that is how did you fail?
 Not how many but how.
-Its best to have yourself re-assessed in any case that happens to you.
-Make sure to learn from your mistakes so that the next time you join, you’re equipped with the right cards to achieve success.
+It's best to have yourself re-assessed in any case that happens to you.
+Make sure to learn from your mistakes so that the next time you join, you're equipped with the right cards to achieve success.

 6.)
 Take risks

-No, I don’t mean literally a life-death situation.
-The reason why people don’t excel is they are too afraid to make risks.
+No, I don't mean literally a life-death situation.
+The reason why people don't excel is they are too afraid to take risks.
 It really depends on how high the stakes are but sometimes, we just have to make decisions that would take us to the next level.
 In the end, we feel regrets that we never pursued any effort on it.
 Remember that time is finite and you have to make the most out of it.
-In college, you only have 4/5 years to make the right decisions so make sure you’d be wise enough to make decisions.
+In college, you only have 4/5 years to make the right decisions so make sure you'd be wise enough to make decisions.

-Note that risk is not just assessed solely on self-confidence but rather how feasible the situation is.
-Don’t just recklessly say yes to challenges that you think that isn’t feasible.
+Note that risk is not just assessed solely on self-confidence but rather on how feasible the situation is.
+Don't just recklessly say yes to challenges that you think that isn't feasible.
 Take a step back and assess the situation whether its worthy of a shot for the bigger picture.

 You know what they say, the biggest risk is not taking a risk.